 Tracking Underreported Financial Flows

-Non-Western suppliers of international development finance that are outside the OECD’s Development Assistance Committee (DAC) -- often identified as non-DAC donors -- play an increasingly important role.
+Non-Western suppliers of international development finance that are outside the OECD’s Development Assistance Committee (DAC) – often identified as non-DAC donors – play an increasingly important role.
 Estimates of official development assistance (ODA) from non-DAC sources vary widely from $11 billion to $41.7 billion per year.
 Countries such as China, India, and Saudi Arabia are often called ‘Emerging Donors,’ but many of these countries have provided international development finance for more than 30 years.
-Additionally, many non-Western suppliers of international development finance are findingnew ways of supporting partner countries that go beyond the traditional, ODA grants and concessional loans.
+Additionally, many non-Western suppliers of international development finance are finding new ways of supporting partner countries that go beyond the traditional, ODA grants and concessional loans.
 AidData has developed new methodologies to capture South-South cooperation activities and other non-DAC sources of development finance activities in a reliable and systematic manner.
 To date, we have collated, cleaned, standardized, and published official data from 38 non-DAC bilateral and multilateral institutions (find these on our Versioned Datasets).

 AidData has pioneered the creation of an innovative, open-source methodology to provide a more complete picture of non-DAC development finance activities.
-The Tracking Underreported Financial Flows (TUFF) methodology provides a systematic, transparent and replicable way of tracking aid and other forms of state financing from non-Western governments—such as China, Saudi Arabia, and Qatar—that do not publish comprehensive or detailed information about their overseas activities.
+AidData's Tracking Underreported Financial Flows (TUFF) methodology provides a systematic, transparent and replicable way of tracking aid and other forms of state financing from non-Western governments—such as China, Saudi Arabia, and Qatar—that do not publish comprehensive or detailed information about their overseas activities.
 TUFF synthesizes and standardizes vast amounts of unstructured, project-level information from governments, international organizations, civil society groups, the private sector, journalists, and researchers.
 Initially created to track Chinese development finance to Africa, AidData is now applying the TUFF methodology to better understand the activities of both non-DAC and DAC development partners (when there is incomplete information in public domain).
 TUFF-based data is currently available for China, Saudi Arabia, and Qatar.

-AidData has also used the TUFF methodology to track the donors in the Middle East Region: Saudi Arabia and Qatar.
-Gulf donors are some of the most generous donors in the world, with both Saudi Arabia and Qatar giving over 0.7% of GNI in 2013.
-Few details are known about these flows though – until now.
-AidData’s TUFF-based data collection activities have revealed more than 300 Official Development Assistance (ODA) and Other Official Finance (OOF) projects from Saudi Arabia and Qatar between 2010-2013, totalling over $52 billion combined.
-At the moment, our data only systematically cover 13+ recipients, but we are continually adding additional recipients and years.
-Users can access a static version of the dataset through AidData’s Donor Datasets page.
+AidData has also used the TUFF methodology to track two donors in the Middle East: Saudi Arabia and Qatar.
+Gulf donors are some of the most generous donors in the world, with both Saudi Arabia and Qatar giving over 0.7% of GNI in 2013, yet few details are known about these flows.
+AidData’s TUFF-based data collection activities have revealed more than 300 Official Development Assistance (ODA) and Other Official Finance (OOF) projects from Saudi Arabia and Qatar between 2010-2013, totaling over $52 billion combined.
+Currently, our data only systematically cover 13+ recipients, but we are continually adding additional recipients and years.

 1. Global Standards Reporting: For non-DAC development agencies that already store and organize project- or activity-level information in an internal database, we work with these institutions to standardize their data and align with global reporting standards.
 AidData has a ten year track record of “cross-walking” the databases and information repositories of individual development agencies to global reporting standards and databases.